rachaelcole/Python_Projects/Misc/med_tracker/README.md

 --------------------------------------------------------------
 ### Known bugs/errors:
 1. No input validation
-2. Code within each with open() as db block is repeated; not clean code
+2. Non-alphanum, /, :, and comma (,) characters should not be permitted to be written to the CSV file
-3. Non-alphanum, /, :, and comma (,) characters should not be permitted to be written to the CSV file
+3. when adding >1 entry, entries are written with ""
-4. ...
+4. When adding 1 entry, entries are written with "[]"